Top 10 VoIP services

 2017.
 Viber adds e-commerce feature

-Messaging app Viber (owned by e-commerce company Rakuten) wants to monetize on e-commerce without turning to stupid advertising.
-Viber will start to present users with items for sale, inspired by your current chat, when you press a small shopping bag icon at the bottom of the screen and search for items.
-The feature is due to go live in the U.S. first, on March 6, before Viber looks to roll it out to other markets.
-Initially the shopping feature will not be letting users make purchases directly on Viber itself — they will either be redirected to the relevant page in a brand’s app via a deeplink.
+Messaging app Viber, owned by e-commerce company Rakuten, aims to capitalize on e-commerce while avoiding intrusive advertising.
+Viber plans to introduce a new feature where users can explore items for sale related to their current chat by tapping on a small shopping bag icon at the bottom of the screen and conducting a search.
+The initial launch of this feature will take place in the U.S. on March 6, with plans to expand to other markets later.
+Users will not be able to make purchases directly within Viber; instead, they will be redirected to the relevant page in the respective brand's app via a deeplink.

 2017.
 Google Voice gets group chat and other new features